eliascotto/export-kobo/README.md

 # export-kobo
 A Python tool to export annotations and highlights from a Kobo SQLite file.
-This is a maintained version of [export-kobo](https://github.com/pettarin/export-kobo) by Alberto Pettarin.
+Now with a web UI.

 Works with Python 3 only.